 There’s been a new and rather astonishing development in the story involving the so-called “First Century Gospel of Mark.”
 If you recall, a few years ago some textual scholars began to claim that we now have in our possession the oldest copy of Mark (by a long shot) ever to be discovered.
 The existence of the manuscript was first announced in 2012 by Prof. Dan Wallace of Dallas Theological Seminary, in a public debate he was having, as it turns out, with me at UNC Chapel Hill.

 Until now, our first fragmentary copy of Mark could be dated to around the beginning of the third century.
-The earliest full copy of Mark comes to us form the middle of the fourth.
+The earliest full copy of Mark comes to us from the middle of the fourth.
 Mark itself was written, probably, around 70 CE.
 So, well, that’s a long time between when the original was first published and when our first complete copy of it was made.
 Around 300 years.
 How many changes were made over the years?
 Were there lots?
 Were they massive?
 How could we ever know?

 But what if we had a copy from, say, within 20-30 years of the original having been produced?
 Dan announced that we now had one.
 But he could not tell us anything about it because he had signed a non-disclosure agreement: how extensive it was (a tiny scrap or a full manuscript?), how it had been dated to the first century, by whom, with what corroboration, how different it was from other known copies, etc. etc.